 The 2011 Certified EIR finds that the Approved Project would increase demand for parks and recreational facilities such that new parks and/or equipment or upgrades would be required.
 This would be a potentially significant impact (Impact 15-1).
 Mitigation Measure 15-1 would reduce this impact to a less-than-significant level by requiring General Plan compliance as part of project review.
 The proposed project is consistent with the development types evaluated in the 2011 Certified EIR and does not increase the buildout evaluated for the Approved Project.
-In addition, the proposed project would not change the findings of the 2011 Certified EIR or result in new or worsened impacts.
+In addition, the proposed project will be required to comply with Mitigation Measure 15-1.
+Therefore, the proposed project would not change the findings of the 2011 Certified EIR or result in new or worsened impacts.
 The City finds that the proposed project will not result in any new, significant services, utilities, or parks impacts that were not examined in the 2011 Certified EIR, and that none of the circumstances that would require preparation of an addendum or a subsequent or supplemental EIR under CEQA exists.